SamanNesar/SamanNesar/README.md

 - 🔭 I’m currently Aspiring SDE
-- 🌱 I’m Proficient in Java, SQL, Front-end
+- 🌱 I’m Proficient in Java, JDBC, Hibernate,Servlet, SQL, Front-end
 - 👯 I’m looking to collaborate on OpenSource
 - 🤔 I’m looking for help with DSA